-AUTO BODY TECHNOLOGY
+AUTO BODY TECHNOLOGY (Certificate)

-This program is designed to train a student in all facets of auto body and repair Emphasis is placed upon the development of the necessary skills and knowledge and painting.
-Emphasis is placed upon those skills needed to train the student to required to function successfully in this industry.
-The program of study includes become a successful auto body repair person.
-This program offers the student a technical aspects of metal behavior combined with correct repair and refinishing certificate in Auto Body Technology upon successful completion of the program.
+This program is designed to train a student in all facets of auto body and repair and painting.
+Emphasis is placed upon those skills needed to train the student to become a successful auto body repair person.
+This program offers the student a certificate in Auto Body Technology upon successful completion of the program.